opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/dcat-ap-ch.rst

 Overview
 ---------

-Below you find a list of classes that you need to implement in you catalog.
+Below you find a list of classes that you need to implement in your catalog.
-Translateable elements have been marked.
-Also DCAT-AP-CH conformance has been marked.
+Translateable elements are marked as such under usage notes.
+The conformance note-cell contains information about the DCAT-AP-CH conformance.

 .. list-table:: Classes of DCAT-AP-CH
     :widths: 20 20 30 30